-Any woman who’s thinking about the surrogacy process must understand what it takes to become a surrogate mother from a legal and medical point of view.
+Any woman who’s thinking about the surrogacy process must understand how to become a surrogate mother from a legal and medical point of view.

 This article will help you to learn about the medical and legal process involved in the surrogacy journey to help decide if surrogacy is right for you.

 What are the medical stages in the surrogacy process?

 There are four stages a prospective surrogate mother must go through to be deemed qualified for the surrogacy process:

 One of the most important parts of the surrogacy process is the medical screening process.
 Along with a physical, surrogates will need to undergo a battery of laboratory tests.
 These tests will look for communicable and sexually transmitted diseases along with certain infections and viruses that can hinder fertility.
 Surrogates often undergo ultrasounds to ensure they have a healthy uterus.
 Drug use screening is often included in the medical screening process.

 After legal contracts are signed, you’ll undergo several blood tests, fertility treatments, ultrasounds and injections during the embryo transfer process (this continues throughout the first stage of pregnancy).

 Either the intended mother’s egg or her donor egg will be fertilized in the lab using either the intended father’s sperm or the donor’s sperm.
 The fertilized embryo is placed into the surrogate’s uterus for it to implant.